 Career Experiences and Work-Based Learning

 Students have a variety of options for gaining work-based learning and career experience as a part of their Academy education.
-The following list details some of the career experience opportunities available to Academy students which serve to enhance their learning and preparation for the workplace.
+The following list explains the types of career experience opportunities that may be available to Academy students which serve to enhance their learning and preparation for the workplace.

 Career Fair - Students may have opportunities to participate in local career fairs and conferences.
 These events are considered field trips and must be arranged through the student's teacher, the Academy Counselor or Career Experience Specialist or the base school Career Center Specialist.
 One such event is the Apprenticeships and Skilled Workforce Career Fair hosted by Edison Academy which usually takes place in the fall to introduce students to employers who are seeking the skills they will develop during their classes at the Academy.
 Others may include engineering, public safety, and STEM career events offered by other Academies and local universities.

 Individual Career Counseling - Students may request assistance in determining career direction through assessments of interest and aptitudes.
 They may also participate in workshops, class activities and special events to learn and enhance job search, resume preparation, interview, and business etiquette skills and follow up for individual help with the Career Experience Specialist.

 Resume Writing/Critiquing & Interview Preparation - Students may participate in a resume lesson in their classes to develop a generic resume which they may customize throughout the school year as they attain new skills and experiences.
 Workshops focused on refining the resume and developing other Workplace Readiness Skills are offered throughout the year. \volunteers from business and industry may provide coaching for improvement of interview skills and resume critique in spring workshops such as the Mock Interviews.